-Ownership interest: means-
+Ownership interest means:

-- a) any equity or proprietary interest, for which fair value was paid by the owner at the time of acquisition, other than equity or a proprietary interest held as an approved nominee on behalf of another person; and - b) includes any dividend, profit share or similar benefit derived from that equity or ownership interest.
+- a. any equity or proprietary interest, for which fair value was paid by the owner at the time of acquisition, other than equity or a proprietary interest held as an approved nominee on behalf of another person; and - b. includes any dividend, profit share or similar benefit derived from that equity or ownership interest.

-Third party: means -
+Third party means:

-- a) a product supplier;
+a product supplier;

-- b) another provider;

-- c) an associate of a product supplier or a provider;

-- d) a distribution channel; or

-- e) any person who in terms of an agreement or arrangement with a person referred to in paragraphs (a) to (d) above provides a financial interest to a provider or its representatives.
+- a. another provider; - b. an associate of a product supplier or a provider; - c. a distribution channel; or - d. any person who in terms of an agreement or arrangement with a person referred to in paragraphs (a) to (d) above provides a financial interest to a provider or its representatives.

-FSC: means -
+FSC means: